Xqhare/Mawu/README.md

 - Type aware
 - Supports both CSV and JSON
     - CSV
-        - With or without header, and data shift is more likely to occur
+        - With or without header
-        - settable delimiter
 - Supports missing or not provided values
 - Fully documented
     - Handling of edge cases is explained in the documentation